 A standardized scheme of evaluation is necessary to train post graduate students in any teaching program.
 Both formative and summative evaluations are therefore mandatory.

-Formative Assessment
+Formative Assessment, during the training

-Formative assessment should be continual and should assess medical knowledge, patient care, procedural & academic skills, interpersonal skills, professionalism, self-directed learning and ability to practice in the system.
+Formative assessment should be continual and should assess medical knowledge, patient care, procedural & academic skills, interpersonal skills, professionalism, self directed learning and ability to practice in the system.